 - To modify the list of interpreters, click Edit.
 You can add additional interpreters, resend email invitations, copy email invitations, and remove interpreters.

 - Click Save when you are finished.

 Note: This process is similar to enabling language interpretation for webinars.
-Navigate to Webinars and click Schedule a Webinar, then follow steps 4-7.
+Navigate to Webinars and click Schedule a Webinar, then follow steps 3-6.

-- Once your meeting has started, click Interpretation.
+- Once your meeting has started, click Interpretation in the meeting controls.

-- You can add or remove Interpreters from this menu, if necessary.
+- You can add or remove interpreters from this menu if necessary.
 Click Start to begin the interpretation sessions.

 - The host can also click Manage Language Interpretation to make changes to the interpreter settings during a session.

 As a language interpreter, you can only broadcast to one language channel at a time.
 This eliminates unnecessary language crossover and helps to reduce confusion.
 You can switch between the native-audio channel of the meeting and the interpretation-audio channel you have been assigned to.